egzumer/uv-k5-firmware-custom/README.md

 ENABLE_SQUELCH_MORE_SENSITIVE := 0       make squelch levels a little bit more sensitive - I plan to let user adjust the values themselves
-ENABLE_FASTER_CHANNEL_SCAN    := 0       increases the channel scan speed, but the squelch is also made more twitchy ENABLE_RSSI_BAR               := 1       enable a dBm/Sn RSSI bar graph level inplace of the little antenna symbols ENABLE_AUDIO_BAR              := 0       experimental, display an audo bar level when TX'ing ENABLE_COPY_CHAN_TO_VFO       := 1       copy current channel into the other VFO.
-Long press Menu key ('M')
+ENABLE_FASTER_CHANNEL_SCAN    := 0       increases the channel scan speed, but the squelch is also made more twitchy ENABLE_RSSI_BAR               := 1       enable a dBm/Sn RSSI bar graph level inplace of the little antenna symbols ENABLE_AUDIO_BAR              := 0       experimental, display an audio bar level when TX'ing ENABLE_COPY_CHAN_TO_VFO       := 1       copy current channel into the other VFO.
+Long press `1 BAND` when in channel mode ENABLE_SPECTRUM               := 1       fagci spectrum analizer, activated with `F` + `5 NOAA` ENABLE_REDUCE_LOW_MID_TX_POWER:= 0       makes medium and low power settings even lower ENABLE_BYP_RAW_DEMODULATORS   := 0       additional BYP (bypass?) and RAW demodulation options, prooved not to be very usefull, but it is there if you want to experiment
-#ENABLE_SINGLE_VFO_CHAN       := 1       not yet implemented - single VFO on display when possible
-#ENABLE_BAND_SCOPE            := 1       not yet implemented - spectrum/pan-adapter
 ENABLE_BLMIN_TMP_OFF		  := 0       additional function for configurable buttons that toggles `BLMin` on and off wihout saving it to the EEPROM
 ```

-# New/modified function keys

-* Long-press 'M' ..
-Copy selected channel into same VFO, then switch VFO to frequency mode
-*
-* Long-press '7' ..
-Toggle selected channel scanlist setting .. if VOX  is disabled in Makefile
-* or
-* Long-press '5' ..
-Toggle selected channel scanlist setting .. if NOAA is disabled in Makefile
-*
-* Long-press '*' ..
-Start scanning, then toggles the scanning between scanlists 1, 2 or ALL channels

-# Some changes made from the Quansheng firmware

-* Various Quansheng firmware bugs fixed
-* Added new bugs
-* Mic menu includes max gain possible
-* AM RX everywhere (left the TX as is)
-* An attempt to improve the AM RX audio (demodulator getting saturated/overloaded in Quansheng firmware)
-* keypad-5/NOAA button now toggles scanlist-1 on/off for current channel when held down - IF NOAA not used
-* Better backlight times (inc always on)
-* Live DTMF decoder option, though the decoder needs some coeff tuning changes to decode other radios it seems
-* Various menu re-wordings (trying to reduce 'WTH does that mean ?')
-* ..

 # Compiler